magenta-aps/OpenDESK/documentation/README.md

 ## How to update the staging environment

+The staging site can be accessed at http://178.62.194.129/#/

-logon to the server with your user.
+In order to update its codebase, log on to the server with your user.
 I use this for my user:
 ```
 ssh flemming@178.62.194.129
 ```